mhe747/dawnboard/README.md

 ## EEPROM 24Cxx / I2C

 	in Target :
+	There ATMEL AT24C08AN-10SU-1.8 or AT24C64DH are installed in BeagleSDR.
-	We assume the EEPROM address is 0x50.
+	We assume the EEPROM address being 0x50.

-	There are 2 possible references, ATMEL AT24C08AN-10SU-1.8 or AT24C64DH, EEPROM 8K I2C 2-WIRE 1M CYCLES 10MS, SOIC-8
-	You may experience here some issue due to kernel conflicts.
-This point is under investigation.
+	You may experience here some issue due to Kernel conflicts or voltage inference.
+	This point is under investigation by Beagleboard-x15 engineers.

 	$ i2cget -y 3 0x50 0x0